That feeling is all too familiar…

 Pro-TipIt’s useful to use the exact same keywords in your resume that you find in the job description.
 You can split them between sentences but make sure each important keyword matches exactly.
 This is a simple trick to get through ATS processing.

-With so many options available, you might want to add some jazz to your resume, mixing up your fonts and colors and even adding images, particularly when trying to land a job in a creative industry.
+With so many options available, you might want to add some jazz to your resume, mixing up your fonts and colors and even adding images, particularly when trying to land a job in the creative industry.

 It’s perfectly understandable; you want to be unique, after all…